PnS2018/pns2018.github.com/session_02.md

 \theta^{\star}=\arg\min_{\theta}J(\theta)
 $$

 Note that there is a close tie between the Logistic Regression and the Linear Regression.
-The Logistic Regression is nothing but adding a non-linear function on the top of the linear function.
+The Logistic Regression is nothing more than adding a non-linear function on top of the linear function.
 Here is an example of logistic regression in Keras:

 ```python
 x = Input((10,), name="input_layer")